KnowThePepper

 Moritas are jalapeños that have been smoked and dried to a leathery, dark reddish-purple state.
 The name means "little blackberry" in Spanish - a nod to both the color and the subtle fruity sweetness underneath all that smoke.

-At 5,000–10,000 SHU, the heat sits in the hot pepper intensity zone — noticeable but not aggressive.
+At 5,000–10,000 SHU, the heat sits in the hot-pepper heat band - noticeable but not aggressive.
 For comparison, a pequin pepper runs 40,000–60,000 SHU, making the morita considerably more approachable for everyday cooking.

 Morphologically, they start as standard jalapeños - tapered, 3–4 inches long - but the drying process shrinks and wrinkles them into something that looks almost like a dried berry.
 The skin stays pliable rather than brittle, which is a key quality indicator when buying.

-They belong to Capsicum annuum, the same botanical family that includes bell peppers, the earthy dried mulato, and most of the peppers you'd find in a standard grocery store.
+They belong to the Capsicum annuum cultivar family, the same botanical family that includes bell peppers, the earthy dried mulato, and most of the peppers you'd find in a standard grocery store.

 History & Origin of Morita Pepper